DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 });
 ```

 This test introduces a `RequestLogger` that logs requests to a location and received responses.
 Location is [defined with a regular expression](../../../templates/intercept-http-requests/request-filter.md#use-a-regular-expression-to-specify-the-url).
-Stringified response body is then evaluated with a regular expression.
+The response body is then evaluated with a regular expression.

+> The response body received from the server is binary.
+Use the `RequestLogger`'s [stringifyResponseBody option](../../reference/test-api/requestlogger/constructor.md) to convert it to a string.

 ### Scroll an Element into View